Hameedullah-Asadi3300/C-Sharp-Project-1/README.md

 ## Second Project-VariablesAndDataTypes
 This is the second small project which contains different data types in C# and casting them into other data types.

+## Third Program-Math Operations
+This projects consists of all math operations in C#, explicit and implicit math casts/conversion and math with strings.